- Prerequisites: Have your AWS credentials ready, including access key and secret access key, with permissions to access the EKS role.

 Step 1: Create a policy (AmazonEKSViewNodesAndWorkloadsPolicy) with this json:

-Step 4: Create a new user in your IAM with the both the policies created above attached- AmazonEKSAssumeEKSReaderPolicy and AmazonEKSViewNodesAndWorkloadsPolicy.
+Step 4: Create a new user in your IAM with both policies attached

-Step 4: Select “Third-party service” while creating the key.
+Step 6: Select “Third-party service” while creating the key

 - kubectl apply -f auth.yaml -n kube-system